CoFOR-GIS/gis-maps/Drainage/README.md

 **Culvert symbology:** Unique-value renderer on `Condition` field.
 Good = green (`#3A8A5C`), Fair = amber (`#C4860B`), Poor = red (`#C0392B`), unassessed = gray (`#8A948E`).

+**Full page mode:** A toggle button in the map header bar allows expanding the map to fill the entire browser viewport.
+The button applies `position: fixed; inset: 0` to `.map-section` and switches the map container from a fixed 480px height to `flex: 1`.
+Pressing Escape or clicking the button again exits full page mode.
+The SDK `view.resize()` is called after toggling to recalculate the canvas dimensions. `body.overflow` is set to `hidden` while in full page mode to prevent background scrolling.

 ### 6. Address Search

 The search bar queries the `ADDRESS` field on the **Parcels_View** public view feature service via a direct REST `fetch()` POST to a hardcoded URL (`CTX.parcelsQuery`).
 This is completely decoupled from the ArcGIS JS SDK — no `queryFeatures()`, no `parcels.load()`, no portal item resolution, no SDK auth pipeline involvement whatsoever.